rtgarden/minecraftacademy/farming/farms.md

 pumpkin and melon farm

+cactus farm

 tree farm

 these can all be created indoors with lots of light to use them without

 having to worry about mobs

+the cavern must be at leat 5 blocks high 8 or 12 is better

 MOB farming: